Treaty with Choctaws and Chickasaws

-The Treaty with Choctaws and Chickasaws was a treaty signed on July 12, 1861 between the Choctaw and Chickasaw (American Indian) and the Confederate States.
+The Treaty with Choctaws and Chickasaws was a treaty signed on July 12, 1861 between the Choctaw and Chickasaw (two American Indian nations) and the Confederate States.

 At the beginning of the American Civil War, Albert Pike was appointed as Confederate envoy to Native Americans.
 In this capacity he negotiated several treaties, one of the most important being with Cherokee chief John Ross, which was concluded in 1861.
 The treaty was ratified and proclaimed on December 20, 1861 by the Confederacy.
 The Choctaw and Chickasaw also duly ratified the treaty.

-Some Choctaws identified with The Confederacy and a few owned slaves.
-In addition, they well remembered and resented the Indian removals from thirty years earlier and poor service they received from the federal government.
+Some Choctaws identified with the Confederacy and a few held enslaved people.
+In addition, they well remembered and resented the Indian removals from 30 years earlier and poor service they received from the federal government.
 The main reason the Choctaw Nation agreed to sign the treaty, however, was for protection from regional tribes.